 Mr. Wechsler remains entitled to a recoupment of certain benefits he previously agreed to be reduced under the SERP upon a change of control of the Company.
 In 2006, in order to reduce ongoing pension costs to the Company, Mr. Wechsler agreed to a reduction in the cost of living adjustment and surviving spouse benefits previously owed to him under the SERP, subject to the recoupment of a percentage of such benefits upon a change of control of the Company.
-If there had been a change of control of the Company on December 31, 2010, Mr. Wechsler would have been entitled to receive \$2,556,730 as a recoupment of such benefits.
+If there had been a change of control of the Company on December 31, 2011, Mr. Wechsler would have been entitled to receive \$2,735,701 as a recoupment of such benefits

 The Company has an unfunded retiree health benefit plan covering Mr. Wechsler.
-The plan provides that the Company will maintain retiree health benefits for Mr. Wechsler until he become eligible for Medicare and, thereafter, the Company will provide Medicare supplemental coverage as selected by Mr. Wechsler.
+The plan provides that the Company will maintain retiree health benefits for Mr. Wechsler until he becomes eligible for Medicare and, thereafter, the Company will provide Medicare supplemental coverage as selected by Mr. Wechsler.
+As of December 31, 2011, the estimate value of Mr. Wechsler's retiree health benefits was \$242,000.